COVID-19: Latest news and analysis for the pharma industryApril 28, 2021 Sara Blumenstein Ph.D. Pharma & Biotechnology Regulatory Section Manager

-Israeli immunotherapy company Enlivex Therapeutics reported positive interim results of a Phase II clinical trial of its Allocetra product in severe and critical Covid-19 patients.
+Israeli immunotherapy company Enlivex Therapeutics reported positive interim results of Phase II clinical trial of its Allocetra product in severe and critical Covid-19 patients.
 The interim clinical results relate to eight Covid-19 patients who were treated with Allocetra, six of whom were in severe condition and two of whom were in critical condition.
 Seven completely recovered and were discharged from the hospital, after an average of 4.7 days following Allocetra administration.
-The eighth treated patient in the Phase II study has experienced a clinical improvement following treatment with Allocetra and is currently classified as moderate/severe condition.
+The eighth treated patient in the Phase II study has experienced a clinical improvement following treatment with Allocetra and is currently classified as a moderate/severe condition.
 The company says that the Allocetra treatment has been well tolerated with no treatment-related serious adverse events.
-On December 3, 2020, the Company reported positive interim results of a Phase II investigator-initiated clinical trial of Allocetra in COVID-19 patients in severe/critical condition.
+On December 3, 2020, the Company reported positive interim results of Phase II investigator-initiated clinical trial of Allocetra in COVID-19 patients in severe/critical condition.

-The interim clinical results relate to eight COVID-19 patients who were treated with AllocetraTM in the Phase II clinical trial, six of whom were in severe condition and two of whom were in critical condition.
+The interim clinical results relate to eight COVID-19 patients who were treated with AllocetraTM in Phase II clinical trial, six of whom were in severe condition and two of whom were in critical condition.
 Key results and conclusions from both the ongoing Phase II clinical trial, as well as a previously-reported investigator-initiated Phase Ib study include:

 - Seven out of seven (100%) patients treated through November 26, 2020 had complete recovery from their respective severe/critical condition and were discharged from the hospital, after an average of 4.7 days following AllocetraTM administration.